soyrice/recoder/README.md

 # About

+<details>
+<summary>
 This tool standardizes land use/land cover data from various sources.
 It uses `openpyxl` to read data from an Excel sheet and runs as an ArcGIS geoprocessing tool to re-code land use/land cover attributes.

-See [Google Drive](https://drive.google.com/file/d/0BzpR0X1lXypvVTBTOVpmNWt4OUU/view?usp=sharing) to preview the template Excel sheet, or clone repository to save the Excel template locally.

-<details>
-<summary>
-Click the dropdown to get more background on the project
 </summary>

 <p>